alphagov/govuk-developer-docs/source/manual/create-a-gpg-key.html.md

 [GPGtools](https://gpgtools.org/) comes with a GUI which can perform most of the operations you need.

+Before creating your key, make sure that your keyserver (the public server where your key is stored) is set to `http://keyserver.ubuntu.com/`.
+You can do this by going to preferences and setting your keyserver.
+The GPG GUI may not like this as it's not the default.
+Bypass these warnings.

 To create a new key, click "New".
 The `Name` field should be your name.
 For `Length`, you should have at least 4096.

 The creation process will give you the option to upload to a public server.
 Say yes.
 You can check your key has been uploaded using the Lookup Key button in the GUI.